-- SomeConsider packing your own lunches!
+9. Consider packing your own lunches!

 Bring your lunch ingredients from home or buy them from a grocery store when you arrive; peanut butter and jelly, luncheon meat with cheese, apples and oranges, small bags of chips and pretzels, bottles of water, etc. would all be inexpensive meal options that youth could assemble each day to take with them for lunch.
-Some lunch ingredients would need to be refrigerated, so ask your hotel for a fridge in the group leader's hotel room. - Collaborate with other congregations from your synod to organize a catered meal on your Synod Day, on the first day of the Gathering, on the last day of the Gathering, etc. This would create "critical mass" for such a food order and bring down the cost for all congregations participating in the meal.
+Some lunch ingredients would need to be refrigerated, so ask your hotel for a fridge in the group leader's hotel room.

+10. Collaborate with other congregations from your synod to organize a catered meal - on the first day of the Gathering, on the last day of the Gathering, etc. This would create "critical mass" for such a food order and bring down the cost for all congregations participating in the meal.
+If you're interested in this If pre-ordering your food, pay a deposit ahead of time; the restaurant can keep your credit card information on file for the remaining balance payment on the day of the meal or possibly accept a church check if mailed ahead of time for the deposit or the balance amount.